 School Closing?
 Top 5 Things To Do On a Snow Day

 You’re getting ready to go to take your children to school but outside your kitchen window you can see that the snow is falling heavily.
-The children are starting to smell the possibility of a snow day in the air.
+The children are starting to smell the possibility of a snow day in the air, waiting on the automated message.
 In the case of a school closing, you have a long “To Do” list and the thought of having to stay at home fills you will a little bit of trepidation.
 How will you get everything done and entertain your children at the same time?
 Then the group text message arrives confirming your suspicions – “Interstate 15 is closed today due to a winter storm.
 Please keep your children safe at home until further notice.”
 The snow showers have presented you with a beautiful opportunity to spend quality time with your little loved ones (and your teens) to make some special memories.
 Your brain is racing at a hundred miles an hour to find the ideal options for maximum fun.

 Its great to create a snow day play kit and wish list before the day actually arrives.
 This means you have a storehouse of clever possibilities to haul out of the cupboard and delight your children and teens.
 It could look something like this…

 Top 5 Activities for Younger Kids During a School Closing